 Controversially 'upgraded' and 'regenerated,' Brixton Village is still standing tall in the location it has occupied for generations.

-There's a real hodge podge of items on sale here, with authentic food and goods from the African and Caribbean communities taking pride of place.
+There's a real hodge-podge of items on sale here, with authentic food and goods from the African and Caribbean communities taking pride in place.

 - Monday: 8:00 - 18:00

 Check out our interesting post on best things to do in Brixton.